j0holo/go-for-loop-benchmark/README.md

 The disassembled code `go tool compile -S inventory.go > inventory.s` has been included if somebody understands why the compiler and/or CPU is faster in OOP/AOS style.
 Maybe because the caches of my CPU are too large to notice the benefits of Data-Oriented programming.
+Another option is that the access pattern is still predictable so the memory prefetch hides the issue that OOP and AOS style does not fit into the L1 cache.

 OOP and AOS have a 22566 byte struct, which total to 22566 * 15 = 337566 bytes.
 SWA has 120 bytes for the int arrays so needs 120 or 240 bytes for the loop tests.